ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

 The first step we need to do is to have a working Kubernetes cluster with Vault.
 It is already part of the ska-cicd-deploy-minikube repository, but needs to be manually deployed:

 .. code-block:: bash
+   :caption: Deploy the minikube cluster, Vault and VSO

    make all # Deploy the minikube cluster